-This report was finalised by the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (IESC) based on consideration of work commissioned by the Office of Water Science (OWS) on behalf of the IESC.
-Constructive comments on earlier drafts of this report were provided by Dr Luk Peeters (CSIRO), Steve Flook (Office of Groundwater Impact Assessment), David Holmes (Umwelt), other technical reviewers in a relevant field and staff of OWS, especially James Rae and Frances Knight.
+This document was finalised by the Independent Expert Scientific Committee on Unconventional Gas and Large Coal Mining Development (IESC) based on consideration of work commissioned by the Office of Water Science (OWS) on behalf of the IESC.
+We are particularly grateful to Belinda Cale for drawing up the final versions of all the diagrams, often improving their layout and revising drafts quickly, expertly and patiently.
+Constructive comments on earlier drafts of this report were provided by Dr Luk Peeters (CSIRO), Steve Flook (Office of Groundwater Impact Assessment), David Holmes (Umwelt), Jerilly Armstrong (Queensland Department of Environment and Science), Dr Mark Keppel (Government of South Australia, Department for Environment and Water), staff of OWS (especially James Rae and Frances Knight) and two anonymous reviewers.
 The Department acknowledges the Traditional Owners of country throughout Australia and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures and to their elders, both past and present.